Vorror/GrowlForWindowsPushover/readme.md

 TL;DR only Very Low, Normal, and Emergency priorities affect Pushover.

 ### Compiling
-Before compiling this plugin make sure you add your Pushover Application API Key to `WebhookDestination.cs:19` or it won't work!
+*If you're only installing the plugin, see the install section above, otherwise this step is unnecessary* Before compiling this plugin make sure you add your Pushover Application API Key to `WebhookDestination.cs:19` or it won't work!

 ### License